DrakirL/DrakirL.github.io/p10/class/ranger.md

 In addition, your Mark Die is now a d10.

 ### Level 8: Honed Senses
-Provided you aren't Blinded, Deafened, or Incapacitated, you have Blindsight out to a range of 30 feet. <br>
-No Attack you make against a creature within your Blindsight can gain Disadvantage. <br>
+Provided you aren't Blinded, Deafened, or Incapacitated, and no Attack you make against a creature can gain Disadvantage.

 ### Level 9: Subclass Feature
 You gain the Level 9 Feature of your chosen Ranger Subclass. <br>
 In addition, your Mark Die is now a d12.

 ### Level 10: Unvavering Mark?
 Lethal Precision?
-When you make a Weapon Attack against a creature marked by your *Ranger's Mark* feature, you deal the damage rolled by your Mark Die even if the attack misses, provided it is an allegable target? <br>
+When you make a Martial Attack against a creature marked by your *Ranger's Mark* feature, you deal the damage rolled by your Mark Die even if the attack misses, provided it is an allegable target? <br>
 In addition, your Concentration on your *Ranger's Mark* cannot be broken by damage. <br>

 ## Ranger Subclass: Beastmaster